New York City Police Department, New York

 Officer Andino was removed to Lincoln Hospital where he died from his wounds.

-Just before the suspect, 24, grabbed Officer Andino's gun, witnesses stated he turned to them and said, "Cops ain't ---- without their guns; watch this".
+Just before the suspect, 24, grabbed Officer Andino's gun, witnesses stated he turned to them and said, "Cops ain't ---- without their guns; watch this."
 He then grabbed the gun.
 The suspect was convicted of 1st-degree murder and sentenced to 25 years to life in prison.
-He has a parole hearing in December of 2024.
+He was granted parole in December of 2024 and will be released in 2025.

 Officer Andino had served with the New York City Police Department for 11 years and was assigned to the 40th Precinct.
 He is survived by his daughter.